Testicular pain: Physical findings

 The cremaster reflex (elevation of the testicle in response to stroking the upper inner thigh) is typically present in epididymitis but absent in testicular torsion as the testis is already elevated.
-Prehn's sign (the relief of pain with elevation) though a classic physical exam finding has not been found to be reliable in distinguishing torsion from other causes of testicular pain such as epididymitis.
+Prehn's sign (the relief of pain with elevation) though a classic physical exam finding is not reliable in distinguishing torsion from other causes of testicular pain such as epididymitis.

 Laboratory tests

 Useful tests that may help in the determination of the cause include a urinalysis (usually normal in testicular torsion).
 Pyuria and bacteriuria (white blood cells and bacteria in the urine) in patients with acute scrotum suggests an infectious cause such as epididymitis or orchitis and specific testing for gonorrhea and chlamydia should be done.
 All people with chronic pain should be tested for gonorrhea and chlamydia.

 Imaging

-Ultrasound is useful if the cause is not certain based on the above measures.
+Ultrasound is useful if the cause is uncertain based on the above measures.
 If the diagnosis of torsion is certain, imaging should not delay definitive management such as physical maneuvers and surgery.